ETA (separatist group): Structure

-ETA changed its internal structure on several occasions, commonly for security reasons.
-The group used to have a very hierarchical organization with a leading figure at the top, delegating into three substructures: the logistical, military and political sections.
+ETA was initially organized in extreme hierarchy: a leading figure at the top, delegating into the logistical, military and political sections.
 Reports from Spanish and French police point towards significant changes in ETA's structures in its later years.
 ETA divided the three substructures into a total of eleven.
 The change was a response to captures, and possible infiltration, by the different law enforcement agencies.
 ETA intended to disperse its members and reduce the effects of detentions.

 The leading committee comprised 7 to 11 individuals, and ETA's internal documentation referred to it as Zuba, an abbreviation of Zuzendaritza Batzordea (directorial committee).
 There was another committee named Zuba-hits that functioned as an advisory committee.
 The eleven different substructures were: logistics, politics, international relations with fraternal organisations, military operations, reserves, prisoner support, expropriation, information, recruitment, negotiation, and treasury.

 ETA's armed operations were organized in different taldes (groups or commandos), generally composed of three to five members, whose objective was to conduct attacks in a specific geographic zone.
 The taldes were coordinated by the cúpula militar ("military cupola").
 To supply the taldes, support groups maintained safe houses and zulos (small rooms concealed in forests, garrets or underground, used to store arms, explosives or, sometimes, kidnapped people; the Basque word zulo literally means "hole").
 The small cellars used to hide the people kidnapped are named by ETA and ETA's supporters "people's jails".
 The most common commandos were itinerant, not linked to any specific area, and thus were more difficult to capture.